-A 21st century musician, taking us into the millennium with a new vision of music.
-The Washington Square Contemporary Music Society is among the world's most outstanding new-music ensembles.
+“I would describe Karchin as a 21st century musician, taking us into the new millennium with a new vision of music.

 Karchin's pieces combine the rhythmic drive associated with downtown music with the harmonic and structural rigor of uptown serialism.
 These pieces are serious as well as fun to listen to. —Steve Hicken, American Record Guide

 One of the signal new music events of this year...
 Over a 17 minute span, the Eastman-trained composer avoids most of the pitfalls of contemporary writing for the voice, as he envelops his setting of three poems within a chamber-orchestra fabric of coruscating beauty.

 A kind of fearless eloquence in its gestures...
 Karchin is unafraid of cliches, such as diddledy-diddledy triplet ascents, when they can still serve a purpose, and his harmony moves powerfully.
 Fred Sherry, for whom the sonata was composed, and Alan Feinberg gave a cogent performance.